-13. Financial The only financial implication relates to staffing (see below).
-Legal The proposed new arrangements will assist the Council in meeting the new Duty to Involve from April 2009 (Local Government and Public Involvement in Health Act 2007).
-The Crime and Disorder Act 1998 states that "Without prejudice to any other obligation imposed upon it, it shall be the duty of each authority to exercise its various functions with due regard to the likely effect of the exercise of those functions on, and the need to do all that it reasonably can to prevent, crime and disorder in its area".
-Staffing Relevant officers will continue to need to be available to attend panel meetings to update on progress made against priorities set by the panel.
+cial The early for an eight interplication malates to staffing (s.
+1. 1. ) Ciai The only financial implication relates to staffing (see below).
+The proposed new arrangements will assist the Council in meeting the new Duty to Involve from April 2009 (Local Government and Public Involvement in Health Act 2007).
+The Crime and Disorder Act 1998 states that "Without prejudice to any other obligation imposed upon it, it shall be the duty of each authority to exercise its various functions with due regard to the likely effect of the exercise of those functions on, and the need to do all that it reasonably can to prevent, crime and disorder in its area". ng Relevant officers will continue to need to be available to attend panel meetings to update on progress made against priorities set by the panel.
 The level of officer representation at panel meetings needs to be discussed.
-Risk Management None.
-Equal Opportunities Work is ongoing to ensure that venues are Disability Discrimination Act compliant.
+Management None.
+Opportunities Work is ongoing to ensure that venues are Disability Discrimination Act compliant. ng Management